Rent a Car Without a Credit Card Using These Travel Hacks

 If you don’t already have an account, go to PayPal.com to sign up for free.

-2. Upgrade to a Premier or Business Account
+2. Upgrade to a Balance or Business Account

-Set this up when you open your account, or upgrade your existing account to Premier or Business.
+Set this up when you open your account, or upgrade your existing account to Balance or Business.

 Basically, if you’ll use PayPal for online business or freelance work, upgrade to a Business account.
-For personal use with the additional features, Premier should have you covered.
+For personal use with the additional banking features, Balance should have you covered.